natelaclaire/cis338/syllabus-2025-spring.md

 ## Required Software

-Some free software will be required, including [_Local_](https://localwp.com/).
+Some free software will be required.
 Installation instructions will be covered in the first class.

 ## Course Objectives